 Content blocks and content fragments are pieces of reusable contents that are common across multiple emails.
 These are used to ensure consistency across emails and also to optimize/standardize email creation.
 The differences between content blocks and content fragments are the level of customization possible.

 Content blocks are pure HTML where HTML code is inserted manually (not user-friendly UI, it is direct source code).
 Although it’s really oriented to people with HTML knowledge, it allows level of personalization not available in content fragments.

-Content Fragments are visual piece of content created via the Email Designer, using its userfriendly UI.
+Content Fragments are visual piece of content created via the Email Designer, using its user-friendly UI.
 However, it is not possible to personalize the content.
-If personalisation is required, it can only be done via content blocks.
+If personalization is required, it can only be done via content blocks.

 You can add padding by using the HTML breadcrumb.